lcase28/pscfFieldGen/examples/motif_input/README.md

 commands, which could be used directly

 ```
-python -m pscfFieldGen -f model -t > generationLog
+python -m pscfFieldGen -f model -v > generationLog
 pscf < param_kgrid > conversionLog
 ```

-The first line of the script uses the traced invocation of pscfFieldGen to generate a KGRID field file ('rho_kgrid.in').
-The traced invocation (flag `-t`) causes the program to echo the input read from *model*.
+The first line of the script uses the verbose invocation of pscfFieldGen to generate a KGRID field file ('rho_kgrid.in').
+The verbose invocation (flag `-v`) causes the program to echo the input read from *model*.
-After echoing this data, the program subsequently prints the details of the Lattice it will use, the crystal structure it will use, and output notice of key steps in its calculation.
-The addition of ` > generationLog` at the end of the command redirects this output to a file 'generationLog'.
+In addition to echoing the input read from *model*, the program also outputs data related to the Lattice it will use, the crystal structure it will use, and other results obtained during setup.
+Generation of the field itself is a silent procedure at the *verbose* level except to print messages at the start and end of field generation.
+The addition of ` > generationLog`
+at the end of the command redirects this output to a file 'generationLog'.

 The second line executes PSCF using the parameter file 'param_kgrid'.